Stockholm university

 Read more about exchange programmes at the Department of Law

-The course covers the allocation of competences between the Union and its member states, bilateral trade agreements, Brexit, the Union in the World Trade Organisation (WTO) and the implementation of external actions in the member states.
-The course draws on EU constitutional law as expressed in the founding treaties, the Charter of Fundamental Rights and in the case law of EU Court of Justice, and on bilateral and multilateral trade agreements and international law.
-Negotiation processes, dispute settlement mechanisms and investment tribunals are also studied, as well as EU investments and projects in developing countries.
+The course covers the allocation of competences between the Union and its member states, bilateral trade agreements, the Union in the World Trade Organisation (WTO) and the implementation of external actions in the member states.
+The course draws on EU constitutional law as expressed in the founding treaties, the Charter of Fundamental Rights and in the case law of EU Court of Justice, and on international agreements regarding trade, investments and digitalisation.
+Negotiation processes, investment disputes and data transfers are also studied.

 In conclusion, both substantive and institutional and procedural aspects of the subject are addressed.
 The course aims also at deepening the students' methodological awareness and further develop their critical thinking and scientific approach.
 Overall, the student should be given sufficient knowledge and skills to be able to write an independent essay.